aldertzomer/shell-genomics/_episodes/03-working-with-files.md

 impossible.
 You'll also find that you may be working with hundreds of files and want to do similar manipulations to all of those files.
 In cases like this, it's much faster to do these operations at the command line.

+### Please note
+> On our cocalc system all the data provided in `~/coursedata` is READ ONLY.
+So you cannot delete, copy or create files
+> and folders there.
+The only place you can do that is in your home `~` directory!
+So please prepend your writing actions with `~/`.
+{: .prereq}

 ### Copying Files

 When working with computational data, it's important to keep a safe copy of that data that can't be accidentally overwritten or deleted.